rctn/pseudocerebellum/docs/about.rst

 The website is for gathering information about the cerebellum that could lead to the engineering of efficient associative memories for high-dimensional vectors.
-Research of this kind was began in the 1980s and presented by Egon Loebner (1989) in a paper on "Intelligent network management and functional cerebellum synthesis" at IEEE COMPCON Spring 1989 :cite:`LoebnerEE-1989`, but not followed up on.
+Research of this kind was begun in the 1980s and presented by Egon Loebner (1989) in a paper on "Intelligent network management and functional cerebellum synthesis" at IEEE COMPCON Spring 1989 :cite:`LoebnerEE-1989`, but not followed up on.
 However, new ideas about